How to Hammer Rebar Into the Ground

 10. Use a Heavy Object:

-Use a heavy object to hold the rebar in place while you hammer away at it.
+Find a heavy object (such as another piece of rebar or brickwork) and use it to hold the rebar in place while you hammer away at it with either a sledgehammer or your preferred wall-pounded object.
 Do this until the rebar is stable enough to hold its weight, then drive it into the ground or wall so that it can do just that.

 1. Wear safety goggles.
 The rebar can fly up after being hit with the hammer, or it could go down into the ground and hit you in the face.
 It could also bounce back and hit you in another part of your body.